arkency/posts/posts/2021-05-02-semantic-blind-spot-in-ruby-case-statement.md

 >
 > Think of mutant as an expert developer that simplifies your code while making sure that all tests pass.

-Yet you can perform such code mutations in small scale, manually.
+You can perform such code mutations in small scale without mutant — manually.
 It's a matter of changing the lower-bound in range condition and re-rerunning the tests.

 ```ruby
 def test_high